Kernel Metrics and Learning for Borel MDPs: Identifiability and Adaptive Control: Bayesian Learning: Identifiability and Adaptive Control

-\end{definition} The following is a crucial assumption that is assumed to hold throughout the paper. \begin{assumption} Suppose that for any $\epsilon$ partition of $\mathbf{M}$ we have that the prior $\Theta$ is such that for any $i$ $\Theta(Q_{i})>0$. \end{assumption} \begin{remark} Note that Assumption \ref{prior charges bins} is crucial for identifiability because if the prior does not positively charge the bin containing the true kernel then no amount of Bayesian updates can lead to a proper identification of the kernel; see also \cite{russo2018tutorial}. \end{remark} The following assumptions guarantee the existence of an $\epsilon$ partition $\mathbf{M}_{\epsilon}$ for every $\epsilon>0$. \begin{assumption} Suppose for all $(x,u)\in \mathbf{X}\times\mathbf{U}$, $\mathbf{M}(x,u)=\{M(.|x,u)\mid M\in \mathbf{M}\}$ is weakly compact in $\mathcal{P}(\mathbf{X})$. \end{assumption}
+\end{definition} The following is a crucial assumption which is assumed to hold throughout the paper. \begin{assumption} For all $\epsilon>0$ and any $\epsilon$-partition of $\mathbb{M}$ we have that the prior $\Theta$ is such that for any $i$: $\Theta(Q_{i})>0$. \end{assumption}